TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/metrics-cant-find-your-resource-to-select-it.md

 Metrics explorer requires you to select subscriptions and resource groups before listing available resources.
 If you don't see your resource:

-1. Ensure that you've selected correct subscription in the **Subscription** dropdown.
+* Ensure that you've selected correct subscription in the **Subscription** dropdown.
 If your subscription isn't listed, click on the  **Directory + Subscription settings** and add a subscription with your resource.

-1. Ensure that you've selected the correct resource group.
-    > [!WARNING]
-    > For best performance, when you first open metrics explorer, the **Resource group** dropdown has no pre-selected resource groups.
+* Ensure that you've selected the correct resource group. **NOTE**: For best performance, when you first open metrics explorer, the **Resource group** dropdown has no pre-selected resource groups.
 You must pick at least one group before you can see any resources.

 ## **Recommended Documents**